SC lawmaker draws ire from fellow Dems on transgender bill

 “One lone Democrat decides to hop off their cultural crazy train and the rest of his party throws a conniption fit,” McKissick told AP.
 “Sane South Carolinians understand the absurdity of sex changes and recognize especially children shouldn’t be allowed to undergo that procedure.”

-Blair Durkee, who came out as trans as an adult, said she didn’t have the family support as a child to speak up about her gender dysphoria, but argued that, for trans youth, the ability to transition before puberty could potentially alleviate years of distress.
+Blair Durkee, who came out as transgender as an adult, said she didn’t have the family support as a child to speak up about her gender dysphoria, but argued that, for trans youth, the ability to transition before puberty could potentially alleviate years of distress.
 Durkee, a Greenville native, was raised in a conservative family, and was a Republican activist in her youth.

 “The idea that some South Carolina lawmaker woke up one day and just decided this wasn’t right and can invalidate decades’ worth of research is just so arrogant and presumptuous,” Durkee told AP.
 “Why not let that be handled through the system of medicine and let it be worked out by those means?”